adus-hash/Pets-Brawl-game/README.md

     - Boss_HP = randint(sum * 2.05, sum * 2.7)
     - Boss_attack = randint(Pet_HP * Pet_attack_MIN * 4 / Boss_HP, Pet_HP * Pet_attack_MAX * 4 / Boss_HP)
     - Won_coins = randint(100, 200)

+## Pets

+Pet is a python class and has this constructor parametres (img, health, damage1, damage2, reg1, reg2, name, druh, utok, druh_coin, super_pow)

+-img - image of pet

+-damage1 - damage_MIN

+-damage2 - damage_MAX

+-reg1 - heal_MIN

+-reg2 - heal_MAX

+-druh - type of Pet (light, fire, ground)

+-utok - array of images for attack animation

+-druh_coin - array of images for coin animation

+-super_pow - array of images for super attack animation

+Note that Pet class has more object variables which some of then i will explain later.

+Firstly let's say what you can do with pets:
+1. You can feed then